 D Group - >9mph average (will likely not finish all miles each day)

-PLEASE NOTE: "Average" means over the course of a 60-80 mile day, the actual pedaling speed that your computer will read at the end of your ride.
+PLEASE NOTE: "Average" means over the course of a 60-80 mile day, the actual pedaling speed that your computer will read at the end of your ride (taking into account elevation).
 This means you will at times, be riding at 2-4 M.P.H. above your actual "average" for the day.
 These averages will change on international tours.